- Optimal Thinking

 On August 2, 2018, Apple became the first public U.S. company to reach a 1 trillion valuation.
 Cook stated that the market capitalization is “not the most important measure of the company’s success.”

 Financial returns are simply the result of Apple’s innovation, putting our products and customers first, and always staying true to our values.

 This is a tiny window into how Tim Cook thinks.
 He supports racial justice, and climate change.
 He also advocates the fundamental right to privacy in technology.
 Some years ago, I analyzed the thinking Cook displayed during Apple’s 2013, 2014, and 2015 first quarter conference calls when he responded to probing analysts.

-I rated each word, phrase, and sentence according to our Hierarchy of Thinking Styles (from Optimal Thinking, extraordinary positive thinking, moderate positive thinking, moderate negative thinking, extraordinary negative thinking, to totally negative thinking).
+I rated each word, phrase, and sentence according to my Hierarchy of Thinking Styles model (from Optimal Thinking, extraordinary positive thinking, moderate positive thinking, moderate negative thinking, extraordinary negative thinking, to totally negative thinking).

 To anyone who follows Apple’s performance under Cook’s leadership, the results were not surprising.

 Time and again, Tim Cook presents himself as an extraordinary positive thinker.
 He often uses words like “phenomenal”, “amazing”, “impressive”, “remarkable”, “exceptional”, and “staggering”.
 He also uses phrases like “exceptional growth”, “incredibly pleased”, “stellar quarter”, and “unprecedented customer experience”.